nhsconnect/FHIR-NRLS-API/pages/design/design_patterns.md

 - Registry Repository
 - Publish Subscribe

-# Patterns and Care Connect APIs #
+# Patterns and APIs #

-Considering the design pattern / topology influences how any exposed Care Connect APIs can be used and work within a system.
+Considering the design pattern / topology influences how any exposed APIs can be used and work within a system.
 APIs help to expose information to all design patterns allowing great user experiences to be created quickly, securely and consistantly.
-This implementation guide concentrates on [Case Studies](/engage_case_studies.html) to expose and demonstrate how design pattern can use Care Connect APIs to interoperate with other systems, patterns, and level of digital maturity within and between organisations.
+This implementation guide concentrates on [Case Studies](/engage_case_studies.html) to expose and demonstrate how design pattern can use APIs to interoperate with other systems, patterns, and level of digital maturity within and between organisations.

-{% include custom/contribute.html content="Provide design patterns and API usage case studies by getting in touch with careconnect@interopen.org "%}
+{% include custom/contribute.html content="Provide design patterns and API usage case studies by getting in touch with interoperabilityteam@nhs.net
+API Considerations "%}

 # API Considerations #